Administrator of the Government of Canada: Notable instances

+The role of the Chief Justice of Canada serving as the Administrator of the Government of Canada originated in 1901, when the government of Prime Minister Wilfrid Laurier refused to accept the general officer commanding in Halifax as the Administrator of the Government of Canada.
+Instead, on the suggestion of the Cabinet, Samuel Henry Strong as the Chief Justice of Canada was appointed to the role for the first time.
+Strong's successor as Chief Justice Henri-Elzéar Taschereau made a public issue that he was not entitled to the title "Excellency" when acting in the role of Administrator, claiming it was a deliberate slight to Canadians.
+Reluctantly, Sir Joseph Pope, the Clerk of the Canadian Privy Council, and the Colonial Office acknowledged that the title "Excellency" was appropriate for the Chief Justice in the role.

-Lyman Duff served as administrator on two occasions.
-The first was in 1931, while Duff was still a puisne justice, between the departure of the Marquess of Willingdon for England on January 16, 1931, and the arrival of the Earl of Bessborough on April 4; in this context, on March 12 of that year he became the first Canadian-born person ever to read a Speech from the Throne to open a session of Parliament.
+Sir Lyman Duff served as administrator on two occasions.
+The first was in 1931, while Duff was still a puisne justice, between the departure of the Marquess of Willingdon for England on January 16, 1931, and the arrival of the Earl of Bessborough on April 4; in this context, on March 12 of that year, he became the first Canadian-born person ever to read a Speech from the Throne to open a session of the Parliament of Canada.
 After becoming chief justice in 1933, he served a second stint as administrator from February 11 to June 21, 1940, between the death of the Baron Tweedsmuir in office and the appointment of the Earl of Athlone.

 On February 1, 1952, King George VI approved the appointment of Vincent Massey as the next governor general.
-The incumbent, Viscount Alexander of Tunis, then left Canada, with Thibaudeau Rinfret becoming administrator until Massey could be sworn in.
-The king died on February 6, so it was Rinfret who proclaimed Elizabeth II as Queen of Canada.
+The incumbent, Field Marshal the Viscount Alexander of Tunis, then left Canada, with Thibaudeau Rinfret becoming administrator until Massey could be sworn in.
+The King died on February 6, so it was Rinfret who proclaimed Elizabeth II as Queen of Canada.
 Massey was sworn in on February 28.

 Following Georges Vanier's death in office in March 1967, Robert Taschereau served as administrator for several weeks until the appointment of Roland Michener.

 On June 8, 1974, Governor General Jules Léger suffered a stroke.
 Chief Justice Bora Laskin acted as administrator during that time for approximately six months.
 Laskin's tenure as administrator included: